Hello and Welcome to Year 3!

 Mr L. Taylor/Mrs S. Downes Mr J. Clark/ Miss Mkandla/ Mrs Potts

-We follow ‘White Rose Maths’, and for the first term we shall be covering ‘Place Value’ and Numbers up to the thousands, and the term concludes with addition and subtraction.
+We follow ‘White Rose Maths’, and for this term we shall be covering ‘fractions, time, shape capacity and volume’.
 Much of the work recapping concepts from Year 2 and ‘filling gaps’ which may have been created from the lockdown.

-Our dedicated weekly PE day is on a Monday.
-The minimum requirements to participate safely in a PE lesson are no jewellery/earrings and children must wear black trainers.
-If you wish, you can send your child to school in PE kit for the day.
-This can be:
+Our dedicated weekly PE day has been on a Monday.
+Due to class transition days this term, our PE day will now be on a Tuesday each week and we will be teaching athletics.
+The minimum requirements to participate safely in a PE lesson are no jewellery/earrings and send your child to school in PE kit for the day.
+Please send your child in a hat and with sun protection for the day.
+Sportswear:

-On the week beginning 21nd of September, we will be learning Tag Rugby for 3 afternoons for our PE blocking week.
+- on the week beginning 28th of June, we will be learning Tennis for 3 afternoons for our PE blocking week.

 Throughout the term we shall also be covering Art, Music and PSHE…as well as times tables, handwriting and reading.